dorelljames/dorellblog/content/blog/groq-a-graphql-alternative/index.md

 <h2 id="getting-started">Getting Started</h2>

-In today's modern web, [GraphQL](https://graphql.org/) has pretty much changed how we approach fetching data.
+In today's modern web, [GraphQL](https://graphql.org/) has pretty much changed how we approach fetching and shaping data.
 For so long, we've gone accustomed to thinking in terms of [endpoints](https://searchapparchitecture.techtarget.com/definition/API-endpoint).
 [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) had become the de-facto standard until the former came.
 One can't simply ignore the benefits of using it but unfortunately, not everyone has the capacity to begin adopting it and/or start new.

 > NOTE: GraphQL is not a replacement for REST API.